 - And many more we cannot even imagine today...

-Flexible OLEDs are already on the market for many years (in smartphones, wearables and other devices) and in 2019 we will see the first foldable devices.
+Flexible OLEDs are already on the market for many years (in smartphones, wearables and other devices) and since 2019, with the introduction of the Samsung Galaxy Fold, foldable devices are increasing in popularity.
 In 2019 LG also announced the world's first rollable OLED - its 65" OLED R TV that can roll into its base!

 How do OLEDs work?